220705-UTA-NET/DeJesusE/Training/wk1/QC-Topics.md

     - Queues - a collection of elements following the First In First Out Principle
   - Memory Architecture
     - Stack/Heap
       - Stack - located in upper memory.
-Where the memory of most things are allocated such as variables, statements, methods, loops etc.
+Where the memory of most things are allocated such as variables, statements, methods, loops etc. - unflexible - static allocation
-              - unflexible
-              - static allocation
       - Heap - located in lower addresses in memory.
-Where objects that are dynamically created during runtime are stored
-             - dynamic allocation
+Where objects that are dynamically created during runtime are stored - dynamic allocation
   - Constructor methods, : base()
     - Constructor method - creates objects of a class
     - : base () - references the parent constructor and can be used to pass parameters to it
-- Bash - UNIX shell and command line language.
+- Bash - is the UNIX shell, or command language intrepreter, for the GNU operating system and command line language.
   Similiar to PowerShell and Command prompt in windows.
-         Allows you to quickly perform instructions/commands.
-  - ls, mkdir, touch, cat, cd, rm, pwd, mv, cp, nano/vim, rmdir, echo, clear, man
+Allows for greater flexibility in what you can do as well as greater performance as you don't need to navigate with your mouse to perform a function.
+Also, when done in conjuction with a scripting language, allows for automation of tasks.

+  - ls - List - lists files and directories within the path given (Defaults to current directory)
+  - mkdir - creates a new directory with the name provided to it
+  - touch - originally meant to update the timesheet of a file, it has been used mostly to create files
+  - cat - concatenate - reads through a file sequentially and writes it to standard output (a file descripter; defaults to console)
+  - cd - change directory - used to change the current directory to the argument given
+    - relative - ./, ../, ~/ - location to within the file system relative to the current directory
+    - absolute - C:.... - location within the file system relative to the root directory
+  - rm - remove - removes a file, directory, or symbolic link - file which points to another file or directory
+    - rm -i : interactive deletion
+    - rm -f : force deletion
+    - rm -r : recursive deletion
+  - pwd - print the current working directory
+  - mv - moves a file or folder to the given location.
+Can also change the name of a file if given a different file name than the one being moved
+  - cp - copies a file to the location given. similiar to mv in that it can also rename files
+  - nano/vim - text editor thats provided by the bash to allow for users to edit files
+  - rmdir - removes a directory.
+  - echo - outputs a given string to stdout , which defaults to the console
+  - clear - used to bring the command line on top of the terminal, i.e. it clears the terminal
+  - man - manual page - form of software documentation found on the UNIX operating system

+  Where to go when you don't know something

+  - bash commands : use the --help flag for commmands to get information on the functionality of a command. you can also use the man command.
+  - C# : use microsoft's documentation
+  - GIT : use the --help flag for git commands for information on commands or consult git scm